braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/reporting/reports_overview.md

 - Do I see a month-over-month improvement in stickiness?
 - Do I see overall growth for my iOS or Android app?
-- What’s my overall email volume looking like this month?
+- What's my overall email volume looking like this month?

 {% endtab %}
 {% tab Engagement Reports %}